tiagodsilva/TAESB/README.md

 to start processing the data in the database.
 These steps combine and characterize our system, which alloes the distributed processing of data with appropriate and transparent communication mechanisms.

+# Wiki

+TAESB stands for The Ants' Empire Strikes Back; it is a pointer to George Lucas' movies.